Nonlinear Closure Relations Theory for Transport Processes in Non-Equilibrium Systems: The Entropy-Covariant Formalism

 i.e., $dX^\mu$ and $\partial/\partial X^{\mu}$ transform like a thermodynamic contra-variant and a thermodynamic covariant vector, respectively.
 According to Eq.~(\ref{tct3}), thermodynamic vectors $dX^\mu$ define the {\it tangent space} to $Ts$.
 It also follows that the operator $P(X)$, i.e. the dissipation quantity, and in particular the definition of steady-states, are invariant under TCT.
 Parameter $\varsigma$, defined as

 is a scalar under TCT.
 The operator $\mathcal{O}$

 is also invariant under TCT.
 This operator plays an important role in the formalism.
-0.2truecm {\bf Thermodynamic Space, Thermodynamic Covariant Derivatives and Thermodynamic Curvature} 0.2truecm A non-Riemannian space with a linear connection $\Gamma_{\alpha\beta}^\mu$ is now introduced.
+0.2truecm {\bf Thermodynamic Space, Thermodynamic Covariant Derivatives and Thermodynamic Curvature} 0.2truecm A non-Riemannian space with an affine connection $\Gamma_{\alpha\beta}^\mu$ is now introduced (see also Appendix \ref{dictionary}).
 Consider an $n$-space in which the set of quantities $\Gamma_{\alpha\beta}^\mu$ is assigned as functions of the $n$ independent thermodynamic forces $X^\mu$, chosen as coordinate system.
 Under a coordinate (forces) transformation, it is required that the functions $\Gamma_{\alpha\beta}^\mu$ transform according to the law